jedjovellanos/coffee_shop_dashboard/README.md

 - [Limitations](#limitations)

 ## Company Background
-Jim Nortons is a fast-growing American quick-service coffee chain.
+Jim Nortons is a fictional, fast-growing, American quick-service coffee chain.
 Founded in recent years and locations throughout the US, UK, and Ireland, the brand is focused on expanding its footprint and establishing a global presence in the future, offering quality coffee in a welcoming environment.

 ## Dashboard Previews
 ### General Sales Dashboard